ege2097yilmaz/cuda_practices/README.md

 6. **Image Processing**
    - Basic image processing examples using CUDA, including tasks like filtering and transformations.

+7. **Parallel Prefix Sum**
+   - The prefix sum example as a parallel programming algorithm that computes all partial sums of an input array.

 ## Requirements

 - NVIDIA GPU with CUDA support